 Endotracheal intubation can usually be accomplished within 90 seconds from the intravenous injection of 0.5 to 0.6 mg/kg.

 Full block can be prolonged with supplementary doses of 0.1 to 0.2 mg/kg as required.
 Successive supplementary dosing does not give rise to accumulation of neuromuscular blocking effect.

 Administered by intravenous infusion

 After an initial bolus dose of 0.3-0.6 mg/kg, atracurium can be used to maintain neuromuscular block during long surgical procedures by administration as a continuous infusion at rates of 0.3 to 0.6 mg/kg/hour.
 Atracurium can be administered by infusion during cardiopulmonary bypass surgery at the recommended infusion rates.

 The dosage in children over the age of one month is similar to that in adults on a bodyweight basis.

 65 YEARS OLD AND ABOVE

-Atracurium may be used at standard dosage at all levels of renal function, including end stage failure.
+Atracurium may be used at standard dosage at all levels of renal or hepatic function, including end stage failure.